DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   which got error interrupt to the application, so that application can reset that particular queue pair.

-* cryptodev: The ``rte_crypto_rsa_xform`` struct member to hold private key in either exponent or quintuple format is changed from union to struct data type.
-  This change is to support ASN.1 syntax (RFC 3447 Appendix A.1.2).
-  This change will not break existing applications.

 * cryptodev: Some changes may happen to manage RSA padding for virtio-crypto.

 * cryptodev: The Intel IPsec Multi-Buffer version will be bumped